MeYaKo98/Eurobot-Score-Platform/readme.md

 docker-compose down
 ```

-Now that the platform is up and running you can set this page "your-machine-ip-adress/display" as Web display in OBS.
+Now that the platform is up and running you can set this page "your-machine-ip-address/display" as Web display in OBS.

+## Notes

+- The default user's username is "admin" and it's password is "admin"
+- When running the application and need to rest the computer use stop command (the down command will erase the database)

+## To be updated

 To note that this code is still missing the following feature: